alistaircol/ac-website/content/articles/server-checklist-with-whiptail-and-logger.md

   8 78 && developer_alerts
 ```

-I do this because some of the checks are to do with emails and AWS things, so once these have been done once (I start on production server) we don't need to do these checks on the next server.
+I do this because some checks are to do with emails and AWS things, so once these have been done once (I start on production server)
+we don't need to do these checks on the next server.

 ![Server Check Question](/img/articles/server-checks/screens/01.png)